oyvindeh/ucss/README.md

 But wait, there's more!
 By setting up a config file, uCSS can also:
 * Visit several URLs/HTML files in one go.
 * Use several CSS files at once.
-* Do login, and visit all pages both as a logged in and logged out user.
+* Do login, and visit pages both as a logged in and logged out user.
 * Whitelist CSS rules that should be ignored.

 uCSS is written for Node (http://www.nodejs.org/).
 It can be used both as a library and as a command line tool.
 With a little tweaking, it should also be easy to use it in other contexts as well.